NizomDjuraev/CardScanAndGrade/README.md

-Card Scanner and Grader App Using React Native and Expo as a dev environment for simplifying various aspects
+Card Scanner and Grader App Using React Native and Expo as a dev environment for simplifying the mobile development process

 Instructions For Environment Setup: